UNDER CONSTRUCTION

 "I will have to dance the first with my sister as hostess, but can I have your second set?"

 To her ears, that meant that his duty notwithstanding, he would have wanted to dance the first dances with her.
 To be asked for the first dance was a distinction universally felt; it marked, beyond all casual civility, the lady most particularly in a gentleman's favour, and was seldom forgotten by those who witnessed it.
-She determined to see if he would ask her to dance again, just as he did at the assembly.
+She determined to see whether he would ask her to dance again, as he had at the assembly.
 That would tell her of his preference.

 By half past nine, the family had gathered in the breakfast-parlour, where the table was laid with fresh bread, cold ham, eggs, and the little dishes of preserves Mrs. Bennet liked to boast of to her neighbours.
 Mr. Bennet sat with his usual dry composure behind the newspaper, while Mr. Collins, already furnished with a plate piled high, was describing at length how Lady Catherine preferred her toast cut.